balor/connect-memcached/Readme.md

 - `secret` (Optional) Secret used to encrypt/decrypt session contents.
 Setting it enables data encryption, which is handled by [kruptein](https://github.com/jas-/kruptein) module.
 - `algorithm` (Optional) Cipher algorithm from `crypto.getCiphers()`.
 Default is `aes-256-gcm`.
 - `hashing` (Optional) Hash algorithm from `crypto.getHashes()`.
 Default is `sha512`.
 - ...
-Rest of given option will be passed directly to the [node-memcached](http://github.com/3rd-Eden/node-memcached) and [kruptein](https://github.com/jas-/kruptein) constructors, see their appropriate docs for extra configurability.
+Rest of given options will be passed directly to the [node-memcached](http://github.com/3rd-Eden/node-memcached) and [kruptein](https://github.com/jas-/kruptein) constructors, see their appropriate docs for extra configurability.

 ## Upgrading to v2.x.x